Sebguer/OpenRPI/README.md

 # Installation

 I've done some work to make setting up an engine trivial.
-It comes with all of the helpfiles we had for Parallel and Atonement, as well as some basic variables.
+It comes with all of the helpfiles we had for Parallel and Atonement, an array of variables, as well as currently four groups of items: clothing, weapons, armor, and guns.

 To install the engine, you'll need a Linux server.
 I've tested it in Ubuntu 16.04, but all recent LTSes should work without any major problems.